 Plate of Thanksgiving dinner, with turkey and gravy, bread stuffing, cranberry sauce and green beans.

-How to serve this Bread Stuffing Recipe
+How to Serve This Bread Stuffing Recipe

 Serve this bread stuffing for Thanksgiving or Christmas alongside a showstopping main dish, lots of side dishes, and some beautiful desserts.

-Bread Stuffing storage
+Bread Stuffing Storage

 • MAKE AHEAD.
 You can fully assemble this stuffing in advance, through the beginning of step 9 in the recipe card below.
 Cover and refrigerate up to 2 days.
 When you’re ready to bake the stuffing, remove it from the refrigerator and allow it to come to room temperature for 1 hour before baking according to the directions below.